siwells/ADAMANT/README.md

 # A DiAlogue MANagement Tool (ADAMANT) #

+**ADAMANT should be considered pre-alpha softeware at present.
+It's an indicator of the direction we're heading in.**

 ### How do I get set up? ###

 Run `pip install -r requirements.txt`